Darbiol/aws-s3-manage-by-key/README.md

 ## Running the manager
  1. open the command prompt and navigate to to root forlder of this repo.
  2. start the app using the command `npm start`
- 3. From the starting options, you are prompted to use and existing config fiel or to manually type in aws s3 credentials.
+ 3. From the starting options, you are prompted to use and existing config file or to manually type in aws s3 credentials.

  >Note: The upload command will upload files that is in the `./content` folder.